Miloslav Ištvan

-Miloslav Ištvan (2 September 1928 in Olomouc – 26 January 1990, in Brno) was a Czech composer whose work was inspired by the works of Béla Bartók and by the orientation of the modal style of folk songs.
+Miloslav Ištvan (2 September 1928 in Olomouc – 26 January 1990 in Brno) was a Czech composer.
+His work was inspired by the works of Béla Bartók and by the orientation of the modal style of folk songs.
 He studied Romanian and African folklore.
 He also attempted a synthesis of classical and pop music genres.

 In 1947 he graduated at the gymnasium in Brno-Žabovřesky, and later he pursued his studies at the Janáček Academy of Music and Performing Arts in Brno.
 He studied composition as a pupil of Jaroslav Kvapil.